ExplorViz-Archive/EaaS-server/README.md

 [ExplorViz as a Service](https://github.com/Marco01809/EaaS-server) (EaaS) allows you to collect build artifacts and run them in ExplorViz instances on-demand.

 When submitting builds to EaaS, they need to be wrapped inside a docker image that runs both the application and, if necessary, some load to create more interesting visualizations.

-Take a look at [EaaS-base-image](https://github.com/Marco01809/EaaS-base-image) which helps you create such images and [EaaS-action](https://github.com/Marco01809/EaaS-action) which will submit these images to an EaaS instance.
+The application needs to be run with the Kieker monitoring tool to obtain records and send them to ExplorViz.
+The build image will be run together with ExplorViz inside a docker-compose stack, i.e. they run on the same network.
+The endpoint to submit Kieker records to is `analysis-service` on port `10133` (SingleSocketTcpWriter).
+If you use the [EaaS-base-image](https://github.com/Marco01809/EaaS-base-image) for your build images, then you do not need to worry about configuring Kieker yourself.
+The server provides a simple HTTP API to submit builds to; a shell script to build and upload images can be found in `submission/submit-eaas.sh`.
+You can copy this file into your repository or keep it somewhere on your CI server to run it during a build.

 See [EaaS-demo-application](https://github.com/Marco01809/EaaS-demo-application) for a full example making use of this software.

+## Requirements

+The EaaS server must be able to create and run docker containers.
+By default it is expected that the server can access `/var/run/docker.sock`.
+This socket is also mounted inside the container when EaaS itself runs in Docker (as recommended).
+However, you can configure another Docker API endpoint through environment variables.
+Currently there is no support to make use of Docker Swarm or multiple Docker daemons.

+You will need a fairly powerful machine.
+EaaS allows you to run multiple visualizations at the same time.
+We recommended 1.5 cores and 2GB RAM per running instance for ExplorViz itself when visualizing small applications.
+This does not include the resources used by the application in question and might not suffice for visualizing bigger applications.

+When running the server behind a reverse proxy (e.g. to do SSL termination) and you are getting `The requested URL returned error: 413` from the submission script in your builds, then your reverse proxy is limiting the request body size.
+Docker images can get fairly large, setting this limit to `1024M` should suffice for most applications.
+Check the documentation of your reverse proxy.

 ## Build as docker image (recommended)